Christine, one of our Shout clinicians, has written some tips to help keep your self-esteem strong and healthy.

 - Talk to yourself like you would talk to a friend.
 Picture saying some of the things we say to ourselves to a friend.
-Imagine telling a friend, “venting to your parents about lockdown just goes to show what a selfish ungrateful person you are.”
+Imagine telling a friend, “venting to your parents just goes to show what a selfish ungrateful person you are.”
 Or, “you should just delete Instagram because you’re not having the most fun of anyone everyday.”
 We would never say these things to a friend so why would we say them to ourselves?
 Next time you catch yourself telling yourself that you’re not good enough, picture saying it to a friend.
 If you wouldn’t say it to a friend, try reframing it in a kinder way to yourself.

 - Build up the people around you.
 People with a healthy self-esteem can celebrate the accomplishments of others without damaging their own self-worth.
 It's okay if you still feel competitive or jealous when someone around you succeeds.
 That’s normal.
 It takes practice but you’ll notice the more you build up and celebrate those around you, the more the jealousy will start to go away over time.
 You’ll see you feel better when you build up those around you.
 Your own self-esteem will sky rocket.